 - Hotel Mezquita.
 Named after the famous top attraction of Córdoba, how can you go wrong with this one?

-Other things to do in Cordoba Spain
+Other things to do in Cordoba Spain in one day

 I really had a lazy day in Cordoba.
 I wasn’t feeling too well, and just slept in and relaxed a bit.
 If you feel like you want to make more out of your one day in Cordoba, then here is more for you to do in Cordoba.